opencontrol/example-pipelines/output/CM-6.md

 ## CM-6 a
 - DevOps and Security Engineers maintain the baseline configuration for VPC, EBS and AMIs.
 Best practices, FISMA compliant AMIs are utilized as there are no benchmarks available.

+## CM-6 a
+Updates to new BOSH stemcells are located and stored within Amazon S3 http://boshartifacts.cloudfoundry.org/file_collections?type=stemcells

+BOSH Stemcells are used for the standard baseline OS images and software vulnerability management updates.
+Updates to new BOSH stemcells are located and stored within Amazon S3.
+The specifications of the current release of BOSH stemcells are located on GitHub.
+DevOps implements Cloud Foundry standard BOSH stemcells for baseline OS configuration.

+Cloud Foundry configuration settings are documented within the deployment manifest on the 18F GitHub and Cloud Foundry sites.
+DevOps implements manifest templates written in yml to automate deployment of multiple applications at once and the platform within AWS with consistency and reproducibility.